MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-floorplans.md

 ### Step 1: Determine your building codes

 Building codes are used as part of a users office location.
 You'll use these codes when updating user profiles.
-Let's say your organization has a building at this location:

-Building 2, 350 5th Avenue, New York City, NY 10016
+Let's say your organization has a building at this location: *Building 2, 350 5th Avenue, New York City, NY 10016*

 Here are some good examples fo this building's code: 2, B2, Building2, Building 2, or NYCB2.
 Each building must have a unique code.

 ### Step 2: Review your floor plans

-Floor plans files must be in DWG format.
-DWG files can contain text labels.
+Floor plans files must be in DWG format; DWG files can contain text labels.
 When a text label marks a room, it is called a room label.
 The DWG file must have **at least 10 rooms** marked with labels.
 Here are some examples of DWG files with different label types:

 |**Text labels including room labels**|**Text labels but no room labels**|**No text labels**|
 |:-----:|:-----:|:-----:|